-Chicago aka 'Chi-raq' shootings may top 2015
+Chicago: The shocking numbers behind the violence

 Others attribute the worsening shooting and murder stats to more brazen gang violence.

-Also, relations with the minority communities and the Chicago Police Department have been strained since controversy over the shooting death of Laquan McDonald.
+Also, relations with minority communities and the Chicago Police Department have been strained since controversy over the shooting death of Laquan McDonald.

 CNN's Amanda Watts, Brad Parks, Sean O'Key, Carma Hassan and Donnie O'Sullivan contributed to this report.